 In another game, contestants with baskets strapped to their heads run on a long treadmill trying to catch balls that are falling from a skee-ball-like grid.
 Original games like this are what make Vs. Arashi so addictive (and I would LOVE to be a contestant one day!).

 Check out this quick clip from Fuji TV’s Vs Arashi.

 2. The World Unknown to Matsuko

-In this highly entertaining talk show, cross-dressing host Matsuko-san invites experts to teach him about their products, hobbies and skills.
+In this highly entertaining talk show from TBS, cross-dressing host Matsuko-san invites experts to teach him about their products, hobbies and skills.
 Matsuko-san is very open about his opinion, even telling guests if he does not like a product, so the hilarity ensues as soon as the first guest walks out.
 Matsuko-san’s quick wit and comedic timing make the show hilarious, and even if you don’t understand what’s being said, you will still laugh and learn a lot about Japan.
 (And I think Matsuko-san’s personality transcends the language barrier, because I find myself laughing even when I don’t understand everything that’s being said.)

 3. Aibou: Tokyo Detective Duo

 As in many countries, crime dramas are huge in Japan, and one of the most popular and longest-running series is TV Asahi’s Aibou (which means “Partners”).
 To me, Aibou is a cross between American crime dramas NCIS and CSI, mixed with a dash of modern day Sherlock Holmes.
 The Japanese dialogue is a little more advanced in Aibou due to all of the technical and legal terms, but the storyline is easy to follow and you find yourself guessing whodunnit and rooting for the main characters, Sugishita-san and Kaburagi-san.